haKC-ai/prompthakcer/README.md

 2. Open Chrome and go to `chrome://extensions/`
 3. Enable "Developer mode" (top right toggle)
 4. Click "Load unpacked"
-5. Select the `promptforge` folder
+5. Select the `prompthakcer` folder
 6. The extension icon appears in your toolbar

 ---